araxis/RcHand/README.md

 ### 🔧 What it does

 - Controls 5 servos (thumb to little finger)
-- Accepts simple `id:angle;` command format with optional delays
+- Accepts simple `servoId:angle;` command format with optional delays
 - Communicates via USB Serial
 - Integrates with .NET using [MCP C# Sdk](https://github.com/modelcontextprotocol/csharp-sdk) for AI and scripting